Please click here to watch this video on YouTube's website

 "Rape Culture" was first produced in 1975 and then revised in 1983.
 It helped to shape consciousness about sexism and violence against women.
-The term Rape Culture is defined for the first time and the film has played a major role in the emerging movement to combat violence against women.
+The film defines the term "rape culture" for the first time and has played a major role in the emerging movement to combat violence against women.

 This documentary examines classic films, advertising, music and "adult entertainment," and documents the insights of rape crisis workers and prisoners working against rape.

-This was the first documentary to establish the relationship between rape and our culture's sexual fantatasies.
+This was the first documentary to establish the relationship between rape and the patriarchal culture's sexual fantasies.
 The film shows the connections between violence and "normal" patterns of behavior.
-The film also attempts to expand our society's narrow and sexist concept of rape to its real and accurate limits.
+The film also attempts to expand our society's narrow and sexist concept of rape to more accurately reflect the reality of rape.
 The notion that rape is an isolated sexual perversion, the product of an individual's deranged mind, is dispelled in this film.

 Authors Mary Daly and Emily Culpepper expand the intellectual concepts of "rapism," and help to expose the overwhelming support for rapist behavior in our culture.